-Services that are covered for you What you must pay when you get these services Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services You pay 20% coinsurance per trip for air ambulance services.
+Prior Authorization may be required.
 Worldwide Emergency Transportation Coverage Coverage is provided for emergency transportation services received worldwide.
-(Worldwide refers to emergency care received outside of the United States and its territories).
+(Worldwide refers to You pay a \$120 copay per trip for worldwide emergency transportation services. emergency care received outside of the United States and its territories).
 Emergency transportation must be provided by a licensed emergency transportation vehicle.
-You pay a \$90 copay per trip for worldwide emergency transportation services.
 There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency, worldwide urgently needed, and worldwide emergency transportation services combined.
-Annual routine physical exam Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
+Services are covered worldwide under the same conditions of medical necessity and appropriateness that would have applied if the same services were provided within the United States and it's territories.
+If you have an emergency outside of the U.S. and its territories, you will be responsible for paying the services rendered upfront.
+You must submit a discharge summary or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement from Brand New Day Valor Care Plan (HMO).
+We will review the documentation for medical necessity and appropriateness before reimbursement is made.
+We may not reimburse you for all out of pocket expenses.
+If clinical notes are not in English, you will need to provide a certified translation.
+If payment invoice is not in U.S. dollars, reimbursement will be calculated using the exchange rate at the time the check is processed.
+Payments are tendered in U.S. dollars only.
+Monetary exchange rate fees, translations costs, postage, return travel to the U.S., and other non medical fees are not reimbursable.
+Annual routine physical exam You pay a \$0 copay Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Annual Routine Physical Exam is limited to one each year.
-You pay a \$0 copay